 Lake Higgins is a 226-acre municipal reservoir.
-The lake was constructed in 1956 and was later named in honor of Vic Higgins, who served on the Greensboro City Council from 1955-1957.
+It was constructed in 1956 and later named in honor of Vic Higgins, who served on the Greensboro City Council from 1955-1957.
 Lake Higgins is located on Hamburg Mill Road, off Highway 220 North.

 It is the smallest of the three City lakes, yet offers some of the best fishing in the area.
 Fishing is allowed from a boat or from the pier.
 Kayaking, stand-up paddling boarding (SUP) and canoeing are also allowed on Lake Higgins.
 A launch ramp is open for launching private boats.
 Rowboats, kayaks, and canoes are available for daily rentals.
 View activities and fees.

 The Taylor Turner Hatchery Pond, established in 1988, is used to nurture catfish and trout in season.
 The pond can accommodate as many as 6,000 fish at a time.
 Lake Higgins also has a classroom especially designed for educational programs.
 View events, classes and programs.

 Join us to celebrate National Fishing and Boating week with our annual Children's Fishing Tournament at Lake Higgins.
 Kids ages 6-12 will be catching catfish in the Taylor Turner Hatchery pond located next to the marina.
 This event is free and limited to the first 40 participants to register.
 Bait and poles will be provided.
 Trophies, prizes, and goodie bags will also be given out!

 To register your child, please call Lake Higgins 336-373-3739.